 Biff gets honest and destroys Willy’s dream; Willy finally realizes that Biff loves him.

-This climax earns it’s stripes in two different ways.
+This climax earns its stripes in two different ways.
 The first is psychological: Biff realizes he and his entire family have been living a lie.
-The second is more of an action-based climax, and takes the form of the huge blow-out argument between Biff and his father.
+The second is more of an action-based climax, and takes the form of a huge blow-out argument between Biff and his father.
 This is followed by much shouting and crying, and at last Willy finds out that Biff really does love him.
-That would be great and we’d probably have a happy ending if it weren’t for the small fact that we hadn’t gotten to the suspense stage yet.
+That would be great and we’d probably have a happy ending if it weren’t for the small fact that we haven't gotten to the suspense stage yet.

 Willy starts chatting with the imaginary figure of his brother and considers killing himself.

 Now that Willy has realized that Biff loves him, he wants to do anything he possibly can to make his son successful.
 In his mind, Willy hears Ben saying that "the jungle is dark but full of diamonds," but sadly ignores the "dark" bit while he shoots for the "diamonds" part.
 The suspense, of course, is that we’ve heard this suicide song-and-dance before, so we’re not sure if he’ll actually go through with it.
 This suspense is heightened by the fact that Willy’s family is in bed thinking everything’s fine, which we all know in any movie, play, or work of literature means horrible things are coming soon.